dean8bit/gdevelop-extensions/README.md

 A repository for my GDevelop extensions

 # CPU Extension
-A CPU Emulator with various instruction sets, extensible instrution sets. must be ineracted with in javascript code blocks. use with the UILayer to get a html multiline text input
+A CPU Emulator with various instruction sets, extensible instrution sets. must be interacted with in javascript code blocks. use with the UILayer to get a html multiline text input

 1. Create an 'at the beginning of the scene' and add the InitCPU action
 2. this binds the cpu to the runtimeGame object